There are no editorial notes about this cover which shows a De Havilland DH.90 Dragonflyof the Rhodesian and Nyasaland Airways.

 According to the Aviation Safety Network database, this aircraft crashed near Gwelo, Southern Rhodesia, on 20 December 1938, nine months after this Part was published.

 Special types of aircraft developed for marine uses.
 Seaplanes may be divided into two principal classes: floatplanes and flying boats.
 The amphibian is a type which can alight on or take off from either land or water, and so may act as a landplane or a seaplane.
-This chapter is by Captain Norman Macmillan.

 Modern Soaring Flight